-Lexmark educates our employees on energy conservation in the workplace and discourages the use of space heaters, personal refrigerators, and personal printers, which increase energy use.
+Lexmark educates employees on energy conservation in the workplace, encouraging everyone to turn off lights and electronics when not in use.
+Lexmark initiated a campaign to add or update signage to remind users of shared spaces to turn off lights when not in use.
+The use of space heaters, personal refrigerators, and personal printers, which increase energy use, are discouraged.
 Targets to reduce energy in the office are included in some of our incentive programs at Lexmark, providing a monetary incentive for employees when the overall annual energy goal is achieved.
 Some of our sites promote employee energy awareness through healthy living challenges, which provide monetary incentives for various levels of challenge participation.